-The major benefit of using a notary business that will travel to a property or healthcare facility is convenience.
+The major benefit of using a notary business that will travel to a property, assisted living, or other healthcare facility is convenience.
 However, it is often more than that.
 In many cases, people may not have the option to leave the hospital due to injury, illness, trauma, or pain.

 Any notary service that is done outside of the hospital, nursing home, or other healthcare facilities can also be done within.
 The difference is that hospitals have their own set of rules, such as specific visiting hours and the number of visitors.

 Notary services in a hospital or healthcare facility usually charge a flat rate for convenience of $100-150, plus the amount of $10 per notarization stamp.
 "The average fee for a hospital notary is $10 per signature" (Source: Notary Rotary).